-At Princeton, Elise's research has been supported by the Princeton Institute for International and Regional Studies and the Program in Latin American Studies, where she was a Lassen Fellow in 2018–2019.
+Chagas’ research has been supported by the Princeton Institute for International and Regional Studies and the Program in Latin American Studies, where she was a Lassen Fellow in 2018–2019.
+She has presented her work throughout the Americas, including at the Institute of Fine Arts, New York University, The University of The Andes, Bogotá, and the Museum of Contemporary Art, Lima.

 “Site and Sound: Three Postcommodity Installations, 2019–2020,” in Postcommodity: Time Holds All the Answers, eds.
 Gerald McMaster and Michael Rattray.
 Exhibition catalogue.
 Saskatoon, Canada: Remai Modern, 2022.